meech-ward/objective-c-style-guide/README.md

 ## Credits

 I would like to thank the creators of the [Ray Wenderlich](https://github.com/raywenderlich/objective-c-style-guide) Objective-C Style Guide.
-This two style guides provided a solid starting point for this guide to be created and based upon.
+This guide is strongly based on theirs.

 ## Table of Contents